 Macchi Mc.
 202 Folgore (also Lightning, indicating the close relationship of the two, maybe?)

 This was the first truly modern fighter to be built in Italy for a number of years, and it was built by a simple solution, marrying the high-performance German DB601A aeroengine with the aeronautically well-developed frame of the Mc.200.
 The result was a good-looking, fast, and highly maneuverable plane that was at least the equal, but probably superior to anything the Commonwealth was flying in North Africa at the time of CRUSADER.
-It entered service in summer 1941, and arrived in North Africa in November, during the CRUSADER battle.
+It entered service in summer 1941, and arrived in North Africa in November when 1o Stormo was sent as reinforcement during the CRUSADER battle.
 Commonwealth pilots seem to often have mistaken the Mc.202 for German Bf109, since they were used to Italian fighters with radial engines.
-It was also the first Italian fighter with a fully enclosed cockpit.
+It was also the first Italian fighter with a fully enclosed cockpit, marking a departure in design philosophy.